nansencenter/MOIRA/README.md

 ![alt text](examples/detection_comp.png)

-Below you will find how prepare and calculate your data for the processing.
+Below you will find some examples of the package basic functionality to prepare and process the input data.

 ## 1. Open Sentinel-1 image